bzrudski/vectorose/docs/users_guide/statistics.md

 If you have an implementation, then great!
 Please add it to the {mod}`.stats` module and open a pull request!
 ```

+In the next section, we'll return to the world of 3D histogram plotting to
+see how to produce nice histogram animations that can be easily shared with
+the world.